DanielAyer/sql_exclude_field_list/README.md

 # sql_exclude_field_list
-This is a PHP function which takes a mysqli connection object, table name, and list of fields to excludes and returns a list of all fields from the given table except for those fields given to the function.
+This is a PHP function which takes a mysqli connection object, table name, and list of fields to exclude.
+It returns a list of all fields from the given table except for those fields given to the function.